Phosphorus Reduction Strategy for Inland Non-Tidal Waters

 The strategy currently only covers waste receiving rivers and streams.
 Ongoing work is currently being conducted to refine the approach through additional data collection and by expanding the methodology to include non-waste receiving streams.
 It is expected that the ongoing work will lead to numeric nutrient criteria for all freshwater rivers and streams in the next WQS review cycle.

-History of the Process and Additional Documentation
+Additional Documentation and History of the Process

 Public meetings were held regarding nonpoint source strategies (11/28/2012), and point source strategies (12/6/2012) for phosphorus controls in CT non-tidal waters.